EliF89/TODOList/README.md

 ## Tests

-Unit test are provded to test list and task functionalities:
+Unit test are provided to test list and task functionalities:

 ```
 cd model